 A native of Jackson, Dr. Borsig has held senior leadership positions in municipal government, not-for-profits and higher education.
-He has served as Executive Director of the Mississippi Municipal League and as Director of the Center for Member Programs at the National League of Cities.

 Dr. Borsig holds a bachelor’s degree in political science and American Studies and a master’s degree in political science with a concentration in public administration, both from the University of Southern Mississippi.
 He earned his doctorate in public policy and administration from Mississippi State University.

 He has conducted research and authored or co-authored papers on a wide variety of topics involving local government and higher education.
 Some of these include Strategic Initiative on Increasing Baccalaureate Degree Completion in Mississippi, Making Opportunity Affordable and the Graduation Rate Task Force Report.

 Throughout his career, Dr. Borsig has been involved in numerous public and community service activities.
 Some of these include serving on the Board of Directors for the Mississippi Main Street Association and the Mississippi Sports Hall of Fame, the John C. Stennis Institute of Government Advisory Council and the Advisory Board for the Roger Wicker Center at Mississippi University for Women.
 He served on the Economic Competitiveness Committee and the Advisory Council for the Blueprint 2011 initiative.